cognusion/AllHandsOnDeck/README.md

 All Hands On Deck (aka "all") is a simple agentless orchestration system written in Go, for Linux.
 You can run it *from* any platform that supports Go (Macs are popular, I hear).
 Commands are executed via SSH in parallelish, as are workflows (commands within a workflow are executed serially);

+## WARNING

+TL;DR: **Abandoned**

+This codebase hasn't seen meaningful improvement since the Fall of 2020, and hasn't been meaningfully jogged by its author since possibly the Spring of 2022.
+The author will, for the forseeable future, continue to respond to security-related updates of dependencies and update it accordingly; however please consider this project **abandoned**.

 ## Basics

 All allows you to execute arbitrary "commands" on hosts.
 You can also group "commands" into "workflows", which can be pretty complicated.